linux-application-whitelisting/fapolicyd/README.md

 * About shell script restrictions...there's not much difference between running a script or someone typing things in by hand.
-The aim at this point is to check that any programs it calls meets the policy.
+The aim at this point is to check that any program it calls meets the policy.

 * If for some reason rpm database errors are detected, you may need to do the following: